GDQuest/website/content/docs/guidelines/best-practices/writing/index.md

 For example:

-> Create two `Control` nodes as siblings.
+> Create two _Control_ nodes as siblings.
 Resize the first node to take two-thirds of the viewport's width.

 Here is an example with code:

 > Set the `max_health` to `5`.

-### Use italics to refer to keywords in the interface

-Write keywords or expressions as they appear in the interface or for the user in italics.
-Doing so differentiates the words from inline code.

-For example, Godot capitalizes property names and settings by default.
-For example:

-> In the _Initial Velocity_ category, change the _Velocity_'s `x` to `-100`.

 ### Use plain English over symbols